2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Sxc/Dnn/DataSources/DnnSqlDatasource.md

 <img src="/assets/data-sources/dnnsqldatasource-basic.png" width="100%">

 ## How to use
-Internally the DnnSqlDataSource is exactly the same as the [SqlDataSource](xref:ToSic.Eav.DataSources.SqlDataSource) just with fewer options, because you cannot choose most of the settings.
-Please consult the [SqlDataSource documentation](xref:ToSic.Eav.DataSources.SqlDataSource) to see how you can use it.
+Internally the DnnSqlDataSource is exactly the same as the [Sql DataSource](xref:ToSic.Eav.DataSources.Sql) just with fewer options, because you cannot choose most of the settings.
+Please consult the [Sql DataSource documentation](xref:ToSic.Eav.DataSources.Sql) to see how you can use it.

 [!include["simpler-with-vqd"](../../../ToSic.Eav/DataSources/shared-use-vqd.md)]